AI Automation/Legal

 Other tools like CallRail are designed for marketing attribution, not interactive intake.
 They can record calls and provide transcripts, but they cannot ask follow-up questions, check a lawyer's calendar availability via API, or create a new matter in your CMS.
 This leaves your staff with hours of manual work listening to voicemails and transcribing details, a process that takes 6-8 minutes per potential client.

-We begin by mapping your firm's exact intake script and scheduling logic into a state machine.
-We use Twilio's Programmable Voice API to receive all incoming calls.
-The entire system is deployed as a series of AWS Lambda functions connected by an API Gateway, which keeps infrastructure costs under $50/month even at a volume of 10,000 calls.
+Syntora would approach the problem by first mapping your firm's exact intake script and scheduling logic into a state machine.
+We would use Twilio's Programmable Voice API to receive all incoming calls.
+The system would be deployed as a series of AWS Lambda functions connected by an API Gateway.
+This architecture is designed for cost efficiency, with typical infrastructure costs remaining low, even for high call volumes.

-For the conversational component, we pipe the audio stream to AWS Transcribe for real-time speech-to-text.
-The transcription is then sent to the Claude 3 Sonnet API.
-A carefully engineered prompt guides the model to ask your specific qualifying questions, extract key entities like name and case type, and summarize the caller's issue.
-The full round-trip latency from when a caller finishes speaking to when the AI responds is under 800ms, creating a natural conversational flow.
+For the conversational component, the system would pipe the audio stream to AWS Transcribe for real-time speech-to-text.
+The transcription would then be sent to the Claude 3 Sonnet API.
+Syntora has experience building document processing pipelines using Claude API for extracting information from financial documents, and the same pattern applies to processing voice transcripts for legal intake.
+A carefully engineered prompt would guide the model to ask specific qualifying questions, extract key entities like name and case type, and summarize the caller's issue.
+This design targets a low round-trip latency from when a caller finishes speaking to when the AI responds, aiming for a natural conversational flow.

-Once the required information is collected, the system takes action.
-We write a Python service using httpx for asynchronous API calls to your case management software, whether it is Clio, MyCase, or a custom internal tool.
-This creates a new contact and matter, preventing duplicate data entry.
-For scheduling, the system connects directly to Google Calendar or Microsoft 365 APIs to find and book an available slot on the correct attorney's calendar.
-The entire intake and scheduling process is completed in 90 seconds.
+Once the required information is collected, the system would take action.
+We would write a Python service using httpx for asynchronous API calls to your case management software, whether it is Clio, MyCase, or a custom internal tool.
+This would create a new contact and matter, preventing duplicate data entry.
+For scheduling, the system would connect directly to Google Calendar or Microsoft 365 APIs to find and book an available slot on the correct attorney's calendar.
+This process would integrate with your existing systems to streamline the intake and scheduling workflow.

-After every call, a complete transcript and structured summary are posted to a dedicated Slack channel and logged in a Supabase database.
-We implement structlog for detailed logging of every function execution and API call.
-If the AI fails to understand a caller after two attempts, the call is automatically forwarded to your office line with the conversation context, ensuring a failure rate of under 2% and no lost leads.
+After every call, a complete transcript and structured summary would be posted to a dedicated Slack channel and logged in a Supabase database.
+Syntora would implement structlog for detailed logging of every function execution and API call.
+If the AI fails to understand a caller after two attempts, the call would be automatically forwarded to your office line with the conversation context.
+This fallback mechanism is designed to minimize dropped leads and ensure continuity in the intake process.

 Live in 3 Weeks, Not 3 Quarters